-For information regarding our legal proceedings, see Note 8 to the consolidated financial statements included in this Form 10-Q and Item 3-"Legal Proceedings" in the Form 10-K. There have been no material developments in our historical legal proceedings since September 30, 2018.
+For information regarding our legal proceedings, see Note 8 to the consolidated financial statements included in this Form 10-Q and Item 3-"Legal Proceedings" in the Form 10-K. In addition to the legal proceedings discussed in Note 8, the Company is subject to various claims and legal proceedings arising in the ordinary course of its business.
+While any legal proceeding has an element of uncertainty, the Company believes that the disposition of such matters, in the aggregate, will not have a material effect on the Company's financial condition or results of operations.